 What Happens After a Microdermabrasion

-Your skin will feel smooth and healthy.
+Your skin will feel smooth, healthy and hydrated.
+Blackheads and whiteheads will be reduced.
+Lines and wrinkles will be less noticeable.
 You can be slightly red to pink for two hours, but makeup can be applied immediately.
-This is sometimes called a lunch-time peel because there is no down-time.

 How Often Should You Receive a Microdermabrasion

 Ideally, once every four to six weeks for optimum skin care.
-For certain skin conditions, microdermabrasion can be done every one to two weeks for initial correction.
+For certain skin conditions, this treatment can be performed every one to two weeks for initial correction.